Your basket is currently empty!

 Chrysanthemums are native to China, where they have been used in medicine and art for thousands of years.
 With the Silk Road and trade all across Europe and Asia, chrysanthemums have been well known in Europe from earliest times.

-Dahlias are native to Mexico, and did not enter the botanical lexicon until the exploration of the New World, that began in the 1500s.
+Dahlias are native to Mexico, and they didn’t become known worldwide until the Spanish conquests that started in the 1500s.

-Dahlia leaves are ovate, with pointed tips and slightly serrated edges.
+Dahlia leaves are ovate like a broad spear head, with pointed tips and serrated edges.
+And the leaves are glossy.

-Without Sight Of The Leaves It is Difficult To Tell
+Without Seeing The Leaves It is Difficult To Tell Chrysanthemums & Dahlias Apart

 Without seeing the leaves and the stems it can be very difficult to tell the two apart, at least for some of the varieties.
 The flower in the photograph here is a chrysanthemum.
 I know that because I photographed it.
 And I cropped the photo from the full frame and I have the original photo showing the leaves typical of chrysanthemums.
-In the absence of that, I might be hard pressed to say whether it is a chrysanthemum or a dahlia.
+If I hadn’t seen the leaves it would be hard to say whether it is a chrysanthemum or a dahlia.

-If I could smell the flower I may well be able to tell the difference.
-That’s because many chrysanthemums have strong fragrances, while most dahlias do not.
+If I could smell the flower I may be able to tell because many chrysanthemums have strong fragrances, and most dahlias do not.

 There are very many varieties of both flowers.
-Chrysanthemums have been cultivated for more than 3,000 years in an unbroken chain through more than five thousand years of cultural history.
-In Japan there are bonsai chrysanthemums.
+Chrysanthemums have been cultivated for more than 3,000 years in China and Japan, with highly developed techniques for creating new varieties.
+The Japanese have even created bonsai chrysanthemums.

 I explained about the origin of the name of the ‘new’ plant, the Dahlia, which is not to say that the naming of the plant in its native Mexico counts for nothing.
 Far from it, and every nation and every culture and community deserves recognition as a valued member of the family of man.
 I am talking only about the names of the plants as we in England know them.